 Commissioners is to establish, construct, operate, or maintain flood control works as they relate to hurricane protection, tidewater flooding, saltwater intrusion, and conservation, and a secondary duty to establish floodcontrol, adequate drainage relating to tidal or riverine flooding, and water resources development including but

 not limited to construction of reservoirs, diversion canals, gravity and pump drainage systems, erosion controlmeasures, and marsh management, and is authorized to enter into contracts and agreements.
 We have a unique opportunity with over $135B worth of anticipated LNG growth in the region, as well as the historical $3.3B Southwest Coastal Study being passed in the 2016 Water Infrastructure Improvements for the Nation (WIIN) Act and going to Appropriations in 2018, to work with industry, governmental entities, and local communities in concert to preserve and enhance as well as restore and protect our marshes and cheniers.
 Restoring and protecting the Chenier Plain will not only preserve the ecosystem that supports an abundant wildlife habitat, but will also support an economy that is of vital importance to the State of Louisiana and the nation.

 An integral part of the Authority’s mission is to educate residents, stakeholders, and political figures of the unique characteristics and issues faced by southwest coastal Louisiana.
-We invite our congressional and local representatives to our region so we can; (1) show the specific features which identify the uniqueness of the region as a natural resource and as a cultural and economic treasure; (2) educate on the gravity of the coastal situation which threatens marshes and cheniers; and, (3) facilitate understanding of the opportunity to preserve what we have.
+Therefore, we are planning an educational summit for late summer/fall 2017 and intend to invite our congressional and local representatives to our region so we can; (1) show the specific features which identify the uniqueness of the region as a natural resource and as a cultural and economic treasure; (2) educate on the gravity of the coastal situation which threatens marshes and cheniers; and, (3) facilitate understanding of the opportunity to preserve what we have.